 The Sixth Principle Award is given yearly to congregations that have shown their continued support of the UU@UN by completing at least three of the following activities between April 1, 2020 and March 31, 2021.
 At least one of the three must be from the Donation category; any number may be from the Action Category.

 - Congregational Gift: Minimum donation of $100 or $2/member*

 Talk to your minister and administrators to find out how to create an annual budget line for a UU@UN donation.
 Alternatively, the criteria can be accomplished via a special collection at your UN Sunday service.
-Read Instructions to send donations (PDF) collected in your congregation (U.S. or Canada) to the UU@UN.
+Read Instructions to send donations (PDF, 5 pages) collected in your congregation (U.S. or Canada) to the UU@UN.

 - Supporters: At least 5% of members* or 15 individuals become Supporters